 Spinal cord stimulation is a therapy that masks pain signals before they reach the brain.
-A small device, similar to a pacemaker, is implanted in the body to deliver electrical pulses to the spinal cord.
+A spinal cord stimulator in Los Angeles is a small device, similar to a pacemaker, is implanted in the body to deliver electrical pulses to the spinal cord.
 It helps patients better manage their chronic pain symptoms and decrease the use of opioid medications.
 It may be an option if you suffer from chronic back, leg, or arm pain and have not found relief with other therapies.
-If you’re experiencing chronic pain Santa Monica‘s Source Healthcare has a solution for you.

 Spinal Cord Stimulator

 History & Uses

 Spinal cord stimulation was first used for pain treatment in 1967.
 Since then, advancements have made it possible to tailor the therapy to patients’ individual needs.
 Annually, thousands of patients receive therapy to manage their pain effectively and improve their quality of life.